IBM/nz-lab/docs/nz-04-Database-Admin.md

 virtual machine.

--   Connect to the system database as the IBM Netezza Performance Server database super-user, ADMIN, using the nzsql interface:
+-   Connect to the system database as the IBM Netezza Performance Server database super-user, `ADMIN`, using the nzsql interface:

 === "Input"
 	```